can concrete eat plastic

 For heating systems at homes or offices, engineers in the construction industry use a plastic pipe called the barrier pipe.

-This type of pipe prevents an oxidizing agent from getting through it into the water system thus preventing or greatly reducing the possibility of corrosion.
-A type of material like resin, that is bonded between the inner and the outer layers of the pipe acts as a “barrier”.
+A type of material like resin that is bonded between the inner and the outer layers of the pipe acts as a “barrier.”
 The pipe material is made from polyethylene or polybutylene.

 In the construction industry, it is true that the most vital of all activities is laying and constructing the foundation properly.
 A fairly exact science!
-If your foundation is right, then your building is good.
-The opposite situation is probably unimaginable under any circumstances.

 One trick that the engineers have been successfully using for a few years is the use of slip sheets.
-You will ask me now what the slip sheet is.
-Well, it is a sheet of polyethylene plastic, which is typically less than 0.5 inches though it comes in various sizes of thickness.

-The soil on which you lay the foundation of your building structure can expand and contract as per its water content which typically changes during the curing process of construction.
-This changing water content in the soil affects the concrete on the soil which ultimately results in cracks on future floor finishes like wood, vinyl, carpeting, and tile.
-These cracks are the direct consequence of concrete shrinking, as it becomes dry.
+This changing water content in the soil affects the concrete on the soil, which ultimately results in cracks in future floor finishes like wood, vinyl, carpeting, and tile.
+These cracks are the direct consequence of concrete shrinking as it becomes dry.

 The concrete is compressed in the post-tensioning process.
-This process helps in preventing any cracking and shrinking that may be caused by soil that expands and contracts by changing water content.
-How do the engineers post-tension a concrete slab foundation?
+This process helps prevent any cracking and shrinking that may be caused by soil that expands and contracts by changing water content.

 Well, in order to do this, they run steel strands in a grid pattern, like a square, through the concrete slab.
 Understand that plastic sheathing covers each strand of steel before they are run through the slab.
 This sheathing does two things.